SUBSCRIBE TO OUR FREE NEWSLETTER

 After his February request for broad war-making powers in the war on ISIS floundered in Congress, Obama continued to claim authority, and lawmakers appeared unwilling to challenge this.

-For analysts and organizers who hold there is no U.S. military solution to ISIS, the announcement came as a welcome change from the congressional silence on the military campaign, despite the war's ever-broadening scope.
+For analysts and organizers who hold there is no U.S. military solution to ISIS, the announcement came as a welcome change from the congressional silence on the military campaign despite the war's ever-broadening scope.

-Phyllis Bennis, senior fellow at Institute for Policy Studies, told Common Dreams that, even though the legislation is unlikely to pass, "having these kinds of resolutions on the table is crucial to make it clear that there is no 'speaking with one voice' to support the president and support these wars.
+Phyllis Bennis, senior fellow at the Institute for Policy Studies, told Common Dreams that, even though the legislation is unlikely to pass, "having these kinds of resolutions on the table is crucial to make it clear that there is no 'speaking with one voice' to support the president and support these wars.
 The U.S. is not united behind these wars, and other members of Congress ignore this at their peril."

-Stephen Miles of advocacy organization Win Without War told Common Dreams that, given the scale of destruction and loss, Congress's avoidance of debate is morally unacceptable.
+Stephen Miles of the advocacy organization Win Without War told Common Dreams that, given the scale of destruction and loss, Congress's avoidance of debate is morally unacceptable.
 "If Members of Congress don't want to take a position on this war, they have no right to ask anyone to risk their lives for it," he said.

 Common Dreams is powered by optimists who believe in the power of informed and engaged citizens to ignite and enact change to make the world a better place.
 We're hundreds of thousands strong, but every single supporter makes the difference.
 Your contribution supports this bold media model—free, independent, and dedicated to reporting the facts every day.
 Stand with us in the fight for economic equality, social justice, human rights, and a more sustainable future.
 As a people-powered nonprofit news outlet, we cover the issues the corporate media never will. |